Allied health to assist with the ageing experience

 Similarly, a social worker provides support to people during a time of crisis and can provide practical and emotional support, and counselling to older people.

-In some instances, social workers can direct a client to access Government housing services, any Centrelink entitlements, and provide basic financial assistance if necessary.
+In some instances, social workers can direct a client to access government housing services, relevant Centrelink entitlements and provide basic financial assistance if necessary.

-To learn more about mental health services in aged care, read our article on the Aged Care Guide.
+To learn more about mental health services in aged care, read this Aged Care Guide: mental health services for older people in aged care.

 Audiologists

 As we age, hearing tends to worsen and make communication difficult.
-It can be quite a loss to an older person and greatly impact their wellbeing as not being able to clearly communicate can have an effect on the care you receive in aged care.
+It can be quite a loss to an older person and greatly impact their well-being — not being able to clearly communicate can affect the care you receive in aged care if you can’t express your needs.

 Audiologists are experts in linguistics and communication and any resulting impairments, as well as balance issues that may arise from ear problems.

-Generally, audiologists will provide services to older people in the way of hearing aids, assist with ear infections, and hearing loss.
+Generally, audiologists will provide services to older people in the way of hearing aids and assist with ear infections and hearing loss.

 Many older Australians have hearing check-ups once a year to determine any hearing loss and their overall ear health.
 This can be an important check-up to have regularly to ensure you can keep your hearing for longer.